Expurple/home.expurple.me/content/posts/The-optimal-post-size.md

 My issues with scrolling and search aren't exclusive to source files.

-E.g., I enjoyed reading ["My Experience of Writing"](https://gwern.net/about#my-experience-of-writing) on [gwern.net](https://gwern.net).
+For example, I enjoyed reading ["My Experience of Writing"](https://gwern.net/about#my-experience-of-writing) on [gwern.net](https://gwern.net).
 But why is it just a section buried in the middle of that huge page that discusses [Markdown